onepub-dev/dswitch/example/example.md

   Fetching: 100 %
   Expanding release...
   Expansion complete.
-  install of dev channel complete
+  Install of dev channel complete
 ```

 # pin a channel to a specific version